materials-marketplace/user-docs/docs/source/ucs/uc1.md

 simulation_manager = SimulationManager()
 ```

-In flask, the url route is provided with the _@app.route_ decorator as follow.
+In flask, the endpoints are provided with the _@app.route_ decorator.
 We will hence see lines such as

 ```python
 @app.route("/")